spaceman-dev/GFG-Must-Do-Coding-Questions/Some_More_Trees/README.md

       3     2
     Output: 3 1 2
     Explanation: First case represents a tree with 3 nodes and 2 edges where root is 1, left child of 1 is 3 and right child of 1 is 2.

+## 4. Lowest Common Ancestor in a Binary Tree:
+    Given a Binary Tree with all unique values and two nodes value n1 and n2.
+The task is to find the lowest common ancestor of the given two nodes.
+We may assume that either both n1 and n2 are present in the tree or none of them is present.
+    Example 1:
+    Input: n1 = 2 , n2 =  3
+       1
+     /  \
+    2    3
+    Output: 1
+    Explanation: LCA of 2 and 3 is 1.